 For a first-time visitor, the 53rd Venice Biennale is a thrill of traipsing through the city in search of art in churches and palazzos among the tourist throngs.
 This year there were 77 national pavilions, with some new inclusions from Asia and Africa, but because of the cost, there was still a glaring under-representation of anything in the Southern Hemisphere.
 During the Biennale’s press conference, Italian artist Pino Boresta interrupted with a blood-curdling scream of “what do I have to do to get into the Biennale?” before being escorted out by security.
 But what soon became apparent was the arbitrariness of national commissions.
-A Brit impersonated a German (Liam Gillick), an American of Greek origin held court at the Greek pavilion (Lucas Samaras), and the Danish and Nordic pavilions were united by a group of 20 artists staged elaborately by the duo of Elmgreen and Dragset.
+A Brit impersonated a German (Liam Gillick), an American of Greek origin held court at the Greek pavilion (Lucas Samaras), and the Danish and Nordic pavilions were united

 The hit of the Giardini, in terms of number of people waiting patiently to enter, was "The Collectors", the two houses staged by Elmgreen and Dragset.
 The first house was actually a collection of rooms of artwork and installations by other artists, with a fake real estate office providing tours, a timely jibe.
 The second pavilion was a tightly curated high modernist house of a gay collector, whose dead body floated in the pool outside.
 Skinny fey boys lounged like perfect objets d’art, as if they had just come from the nearby Hernan Bas painting.
 “The Collectors” also sold a bag of goodies, including a calendar of “handwritten” select events such as art fairs and auctions.
 Overall there was much fun to be had exploring both houses’ attention to detail.